 Wash — and repeat.

-The stomach flu is highly contagious from the time the symptoms start.
+Is the stomach flu contagious?
+Yes, the stomach flu is highly contagious from the time the symptoms start.
 But there’s still a chance you can clear the germs from common cuddle areas.
 Wash these things in hot water: your sheets and duvet (if your child loves climbing in your bed), couch throw pillows, couch blankets, winter jacket and accessories, favorite blankies, animals and lovies, toothbrushes, cups and utensils.
 Also remember to wash your hands repeatedly – and try not to touch or rub your eyes, nose or mouth unless you’ve just used sanitizer.

 Disinfect all commonly used doorknobs, shared phones, remote controls, computer keyboards, toilets and toilet handles and sink faucets.
 Scrub the bathroom she’s using three times a day.
 And wear gloves.
 Also be sure to spray a disinfectant among your child’s belongings and most-visited spots, including her backpack, lunch box, computer, couch, and seat at the table.
 Remember, she was most contagious before she started puking!